Table Of Contents

 How do Dermatologists Treat Fungal Acne?

-In most cases, they will make recommendations for a fungal acne skincare routine and prescribe a prescription medication.
-Topical creams and ointments are the most common therapy.
-In more severe cases, a dermatologist may prescribe an oral antifungal medicine to start working deep within the hair follicles from the inside out, rapidly clear up the MF lesions.
+In more severe cases, a dermatologist may prescribe an oral antifungal medicine to start working deep within the hair follicles from the inside out, rapidly clearing up the Malassezia folliculitis (MF) lesions.

-Treating fungal acne can be tricky, which can make your pimples seem super stubborn if you are using regular acne products to clear your skin.
-Cleanliness is key, and after that, the next step is to look at things to eliminate from your daily routines.
+Treating and preventing fungal blemishes and infections can be tricky, which can make your pimples seem super stubborn if you are trying to use regular acne products to clear your skin.

 Look into fungal acne shampoo and other antifungal products designed for use with skin and hair.
 This includes things like athlete’s foot creams and dandruff shampoos that contain Ketoconazole.